Geomatics Engineer

 Fieldwork may involve operating off-road vehicles.
 It can also mean working in severe weather conditions.
 Engineers may have to lift and carry equipment weighing up to 20 kilograms.

-Geomatics engineers need to possess:
+Geomatics engineers need:

 They should enjoy: